electron/electron/docs/api/browser-window.md

       more details.
     * `contextIsolation` Boolean (optional) - Whether to run Electron APIs and the specified `preload` script in a separate JavaScript context.
 Defaults to `false`.
-The context that the `preload` script runs in will not have full access to the `document` and `window` globals, will use its own set of JavaScript builtins (`Array`, `Object`, `JSON`, etc.) and will be isolated from any changes made to the global environment by the loaded page.
-See `sandbox` or `webFrame.executeJavaScriptInIsolatedWorld` for access to the globals.
+The context that the `preload` script runs will have full access to the `document` and `window` globals, however these will not be the same `document/window` objects in the browserWindow.
+The preload script will use its own set of JavaScript builtins (`Array`, `Object`, `JSON`, etc.) and will be isolated from any changes made to the global environment by the loaded page.
+See `sandbox` or `webFrame.executeJavaScriptInIsolatedWorld` for mutating the global variables in the browserWindow.
 The Electron API will only be available in the `preload` script and not the loaded page.
 This option should be used when loading potentially untrusted remote content to ensure the loaded content cannot tamper with the `preload` script and any Electron APIs being used.